-Roy Keane and Patrick Vieira shared an infamous rivalry at the heart of the Man United and Arsenal midfields in the mid-2000s, and there is perhaps no more famous incident than that of the Highbury tunnel confrontation of February 2005.
+Roy Keane and Patrick Vieira shared an infamous rivalry at the heart of the Man United and Arsenal midfields in the mid-2000s, and there is perhaps no more famous incident than that of the Highbury tunnel confrontation on February 1st 2005.

 Before a highly-charged top of the table clash in North London, TV cameras picked up referee Graham Poll restraining Keane, who had come barrelling down the tunnel shouting at the Arsenal skipper Vieira.